arthurskydev/XeniaPro.Localization/README.md

 ### Usage in Blazor components

-Make sure desired comonent inherits `LocalizedComponentBase`
+Make sure that the desired comonent inherits `LocalizedComponentBase`
 ```razor
 @inherits LocalizedComponentBase
 ```

-You can nor use the `Localizer` service in your component
+You can now use the `Localizer` service in your component
 ```razor
 <h1>@Localizer["HelloWorld"]</h1>
 ```